panzergame/dxfplotter/README.md

 They can be customized from Settings panel `Configuration->Settings` or from dxfplotter/config.ini file in your applications configuration folder.

-Commands introduce variables with {#} where # is one fo the supported variables:
+Commands introduce variables with {#:nf} where # is one fo the supported variables and n the precision:

 | Name | Description |
 | - | - |